 The objective of the aesthetic practitioner was to level off the mole with the surrounding skin area in order to achieve the best possible results.

-The numbing product used, was topical anaesthetic (10% lidocaine) applied with occlusion for one hour.
-Remember, the active ingredients contained in the topical numbing porducts available “over the counter” in Europe, can fary vary.
-In the specific country 10% lidocaine formulation was available “over the counter”.
+The numbing product used was topical anesthetic (10% lidocaine) applied with occlusion for one hour.
+Remember, the active ingredients contained in the topical numbing products available “over the counter” in Europe, can vary.
+In the specific country, 10% lidocaine formulation was available “over the counter”.
 In most European countries the formulation available without a prescription range between 2.5% and 5% lidocaine.

-Although the particular numbing product was applied for a relative long time (one hour) to achieve the desired numbing effect, this does not mean that the only fast numbing alternative is injectable local anaesthetic.
-In fact, in most cases, there is no need to use injectable local anaesthetics for this types of procedures in order to achieve a fast numbing action of the area.
-In Europe, medical practitioners can use strong topical anaesthetic formulations which achieve the complete numbing of the area in 5 to 10 minutes, sometimes even without the use of occlusion.
+Although the particular numbing product was applied for a relatively long time (one hour) to achieve the desired numbing effect, this does not mean that the only fast numbing alternative is an injectable local anesthetic.
+In fact, in most cases, there is no need to use injectable local anesthetics for this types of procedures in order to achieve a fast numbing action of the area.
+In Europe, medical practitioners can use strong topical anesthetic formulations which achieve the complete numbing of the area in 5 to 10 minutes, sometimes even without the use of occlusion.

-As seen the skin is slightly pinker soon after the scba has fallen off (during the long-term healing).
+As seen the skin is slightly pinker soon after the scab has fallen off (during the long-term healing).
 This is a normal reaction after mole removal of any other minor skin wounds.
 The area will eventually blend with the surrounding skin, leading to seamless results in most cases.
-Always bear in mind that the area doe not always blend perfectly with the surrounding skin.
-Sometimes a minor permanent scars may result, despite the way the treatment was carried out.
+Always bear in mind that the area does not always blend perfectly with the surrounding skin.
+Sometimes a minor permanent scar may result, despite the way the treatment was carried out.